ltiao/site/content/post/sparse-variational-gaussian-processes/index.md

 First, the
 optimal variational distribution $q\_{\boldsymbol{\phi}^{\star}}(\mathbf{u})$, which is required to compute the predictive distribution $q\_{\boldsymbol{\phi}^{\star}}(\mathbf{f}) = \int p(\mathbf{f}|\mathbf{u}) q\_{\boldsymbol{\phi}^{\star}}(\mathbf{u}) \\, \mathrm{d}\mathbf{u}$,
-but may also be of independent interest.
+but which may also be of independent interest.
 Second, the ELBO, the objective with respect to which the inducing input locations $\mathbf{Z}$ are optimized.